alkampfergit/personal-blog/codewrecks/content/post/old/2010/07/deploy-remotely-with-tfs-build.md

 ---
 It is time to connect together a couple of posts of mine, [in the first](http://www.codewrecks.com/blog/index.php/2010/07/06/deploy-on-remote-machine-during-builds/) I simply explained how to deploy a web application to a remote machine with the use of Beyondexec2, [in another one](http://www.codewrecks.com/blog/index.php/2010/07/07/use-tfs-2010-build-to-execute-arbitrary-task/) I explained how to create a simple tfs build, that actually does not build anything, but execute a simple workflow.

-In this post Iâ€™ll cover a primitive build workflow to deploy the result of another build.
+In this post I'll cover a primitive build workflow to deploy the result of another build.
 The starting point is having a build called â€œDemoâ€ that builds a web site and create the installer package, plus the script described [here](http://www.codewrecks.com/blog/index.php/2010/07/06/deploy-on-remote-machine-during-builds/).
 You need to insert the scripts and the PsExec utility in the source code of your team project, to be available from the build agent during the build, as shown in  **Figure 1**.
-Note: in this example Iâ€™ll use the [PsExec](http://technet.microsoft.com/en-us/sysinternals/bb897553.aspx) tools instead of beyondexecv2, but they are exactly equivalent, PsExex is more maintained tool and works better when execute in services.
+Note: in this example I'll use the [PsExec](http://technet.microsoft.com/en-us/sysinternals/bb897553.aspx) tools instead of beyondexecv2, but they are exactly equivalent, PsExex is more maintained tool and works better when execute in services.

 [![Untitled](https://www.codewrecks.com/blog/wp-content/uploads/2010/07/Untitled_thumb2.png "Untitled")](https://www.codewrecks.com/blog/wp-content/uploads/2010/07/Untitled4.png)